DavidBrainard/ReceptorLearning/README.md

 # Receptor Learning ############################################################

-A Clojure library designed to enable simulation of the responses of retinal mosaics to natural images.
-This library was produced as part of the paper "Unsupervised Learning of Cone Spectral Classes from Natural Images" by Noah C. Benson, Jeremy R. Manning, and David
+This repository contains source code and sample data relevant to the paper "Unsupervised Learning of Cone Spectral Classes from Natural Images" by Noah C. Benson, Jeremy R. Manning, and David
-H. Brainard.
-It is intended for use as either a library or a standalone tool.
+H. Brainard, currently submitted for publication to PLoS Computational Biology.
+The respository is broken into several parts, all detailed under the Organization header.
+In brief, the source code necessary to produce all simulations, analyses, and figures reported in the paper are included here, and are broken into three parts:
+ 1. A simulation library written in Clojure, an open-source Java Virtual Machine-based functional language
+ 2. A few Matlab functions that can be used for embedding the correlation matrices in the outputs of the simulations (big Endian binary sim[*].bin files)
+ 3. A Mathematica Notebook containing analysis and figure-generation code.

 ## Authors #####################################################################